castmydata/castmydata-server/README.md

 ## Configuration

-Configurations are set in the `.env` file
+Configurations are set in the `.castmydata.env` file

 Redis	Configuration: